kleinbottle/swanlotus/content/blogs/calculus-analysis/calculus-analysis.md

 status: draft
 ---

+## Ideas

+#.
+Real numbers: holes in the number line
+#.
+Infinite Processes and Infinities
+#.
+No geometry
+#.
+No algebra
+#.
+But arithmetic
+#.
+Squeezing something from below and above: Archimedes
+#.
+Archimedean Field
+#.
+Epsilon-Delta matchbox to confine the Limit spider
+#.
+Continuity
+#.
+Differentiability
+#.
+But most books: no pictures
+#.
+Pathological functions
+#.
+Fourier Series: how can a curvy function produce a square wave?
+#.
+My selection of books
+#.
+Extract from chapter
+#.
+Order in the field of real numbers; Is the Complex field ordered?
+#.
+Modulus function to define length
+#.
+Approximation rather than Computation
+#.
+Why Differentiation need s to be re-defined
+#.
+Why Integration needs to be redefined
+#.
+What happens at Infinity?
+Is the equals sign really valid?
+#.

 ## A Baffling Transition

 The transition from calculus in high school to analysis at university is often baffling to the student.
 The comfort of simple---if ill-understood---rules that magically give the correct answer to a calculus problem, is replaced with some symbolic mumbo jumbo involving _inequalities_ and Greek letters like epsilon and delta, which serve to obfuscate rather than clarify.
 Proofs supplant computation, upsetting many students.
 A good number of them lose marks, and often also hope, and veer away from mathematics because the change from calculus to analysis seems uncomfortable, unfriendly, and even uncalled for.^[Why fix it if it ain't broke?]